Rouji/blog/content/posts/thebat/index.md

 I haven't tested it, but I suspect the ports and modes that output less than 20V to be a bit less efficient.

-One thing note: It doesn't actually manage 100W all the way down to 0%.
+One thing to note: It doesn't actually manage 100W all the way down to 0%.
 At around 30~20% it starts cutting out if you try drawing a full 100W, and only stays stable below ~70W.